Skip to main content

 • LoadBalancer

 LoadBalancer, which is a type of service, allows access to pods from outside the cluster with a public IP.
-In ArvanCloud Container, you can connect to your application from outside the cluster using dedicated IP settings.
+In Arvancloud Container, you can connect to your application from outside the cluster using dedicated IP settings.

 • Ingress